joey-qytyku/OS-90-i386/docs/dosvm.md

 # A20 Gate

 The A20 gate is assumed to be on.
 It is enabled upon boot.
 Any software that relies on the 8086 address wrap feature will not work on OS/90.
 I will never add support for enabling or disabling the A20 gate at a software level.
 Don't ask me to.

-On old windows, there is WINA20.VXD which allows the A20 gate to be enabled and disabled at a per-process basis.
+On old windows, there is WINA20.386 which allows the A20 gate to be enabled and disabled at a per-process basis.
 This could be possible to implement, but as stated previously, I don't care about the A20 gate.

-# DOS Virtualization of Memory
+# Execution of DOS Programs

-There are two approaches of handling memory management.

-## Approach #1

-The first is to isolate DOS programs and put them in separate address spaces.
-Memory allocation is completely trapped by the software.

-## Approach #1
+All real mode software runs in physical DOS.
+Addresses in 16-bit mode are identity mapped.
+This approach reduces the available memory when multitasking.
+This also requires that a real mode stack are allocated by the DPMI client before initialization.

+Environments are easily accessible this way.

+## Executing a Process

+Loading programs must be done by the 32-bit kernel rather than DOS because DOS will immediatetely execute the program until it returns.
+The function for executing a new process is trapped.

+Function 4Bh can execute a program immediately or load an overlay.
+When a program exits, the exit status of the subprogram is retrieved.
+This can be implemented inside the process control block.
+The exit function (4Ch) is trapped and will kill the subprocess.

+Creating a subprocess suspends the parent process until completion because DOS software is not designed to be multithreaded.

+Loading executables is simple.
+MZ files contain a list of fixups.
+They indicate addresses that need updating to be segment-relative.
+The program CS is added to the specified addresses so that they are relative to the base address of the executable image.
+COM files are just flat binaries with addresses slanted 256 bytes forward for the PSP.
+Loading the files involves opening the executable and reading its contents into a block of conventional memory.
+EXE files have fixups applied and execution can begin.

+If a DPMI program runs EXEC, the subprocess will run as usual, but in real mode.

 ## XMS